Table of contents

 Resistance to chemical degradation by water – crucial for humid or wet-stressed applications.

-Films made from bio-based or biodegradable materials, such as PLA or cellulose acetate – offer a sustainable alternative to classic plastic film.
+Films made of bio-based or biodegradable materials, such as PLA or cellulose acetate – offer a sustainable alternative to classic plastic film.

 Special film types